sonata-nfv/son-sm/son-ssm-examples/vCDN_placement/README.md

-# PSA Pilot Placement SSM
+# vCDN Pilot Placement SSM
-Placement SSM to be used for PSA pilot.
+Placement SSM to be used for vCDN pilot.

 ## Requires
 * Docker